-The condition of the Council's property portfolio is closely monitored by the Property Services Team, and the cost of maintaining the buildings is covered both by the maintenance reserve seen later in this appendix, as well as through repairing leases, whereby tenants are responsible for keeping the buildings they occupy in good condition.
+The condition of the Council's property portfolio is closely monitored by the Property Services Team, and the cost of maintaining the buildings is covered both by the maintenance reserve seen later in this appendix, as well as through, where applicable, full repairing and insurance leases (FRI), whereby tenants are responsible for keeping the buildings they occupy in good condition.

-Where assets are in void, or coming towards the end of a lease period, the Council will carry out a value for money options appraisal on each asset to determine the next course of action.
+Where assets are in void, or coming towards the end of a lease period, the Council will carry out a best value options appraisal on each asset to determine the next course of action.
 Within these options will be the option to sell the asset to realise a capital receipt, which would be utilised to repay borrowing, and therefore reduce financing costs.
 This will be balanced against the outstanding borrowing attributed to the property, to allow a comparison to be made between capital gains or losses that could be realised and utilised to reduce borrowing upon sale, versus foregone future revenue income that could be achieved should the property be refurbished, redeveloped, or re-let.